-- 1. Engagement: An engaged student is one who is willing to step into the arena of class discussion, to ask questions, to supply answers, and to generate the internal dialogue necessary to determine if a discussion is important and relevant to himself.
-Students should be viewing the class via Zoom and should not be browsing the internet instead.
-Scholars should be prepared to take notes on the text and on class discussion. - 2.
-Attention to Detail & Preparedness: These students are ones who consistently adhere to deadlines and submission requirements.
-A prepared student not only completes and uploads all assignments before class, but also confirms that technology is working.
-Year 2 students should begin to learn how to proceed after an absence, being responsible for consulting Schoology for recordings and assignments.
-These students will be expected to show the virtue of constancy by remaining focused and diligent and pushing away even "good" distractions that would inhibit learning and mastery. - 3.
+- 1. An Engaged Student: One who is willing to step into the arena of class discussion, ask questions, supply answers, generate the internal dialogue necessary to determine if what's being discussed is important and necessary to himself. - 2.
+Note Taking: A student who during and after being engaged with the class has been trained to note important and relevant content in an organized fashion (Cornell Notes would be a great option).
+His notes would then be consulted, independently, for application in assignments and assessments. - 3.
+Attention to Detail & Preparedness: These students are ones who consistently adhere to deadlines, submission requirements, adhering to style guides and codes, confirm technology is working prior to the start of class, be responsible to determine how to proceed after an absence, be responsible for consulting their course syllabus and adjusting as the class proceeds, etc. - 4.
 Self-Monitoring: Students who successfully self-monitor can evaluate their own performance.
 This is the action of perceiving both one's own strengths and weaknesses.
 These students determine which problems they can complete alone and which require peer, teacher, or parent support.
-A mature student will also take the initiative to schedule office hours with the teacher, if additional support is needed. - 4.
-Task Initiation: This student recognizes the time to begin working and is able to do so without procrastination.
-A student who can initiate tasks easily adjusts from a

-Zoom classroom to a breakout room while still maintaining a scholarly attitude.
+A mature student will also take the initiative to schedule office hours with the teacher, if additional support is needed. - 5.
+Employ Critiques: These students are ones who receive feedback to one of their submissions, and then are sure to apply that feedback to future assignments rather than repeating mistakes.
+These students also glean information from the live class critiques of fellow students and note mistakes to avoid by learning from others. - 6.
+Initiative/Maturity: This student would hear the teacher comments and be able to assess whether or not the teacher was describing his work, and then take the initiative to schedule office hours with his teacher if necessary.
+This student recognizes the time to begin working and is able to do so without procrastination, and can initiate tasks easily, adjusting from a Zoom classroom to a breakout room while still maintaining a scholarly attitude.
 Concurrently, students should work toward mastering typing.
 (Typing is required in year 3.)

-- 5. Employing Critiques: These students are ones who receive feedback to one of their submissions, and then attempt to apply that feedback to future assignments rather than repeat mistakes.
-These students also glean information from the live class feedback from fellow students and note mistakes to avoid by learning from others.
-Students should have an attitude of humility when receiving feedback, as this affords an invaluable opportunity to grow and to develop their God-given talents.
-Likewise, students should celebrate the successes of their peers. - 6.
-Problem Solving: A student with well-developed problem-solving skills is willing to persevere, even when he is unable to successfully overcome a challenge on the first try.
+7. Problem Solving: A student with well-developed problem-solving skills is willing to persevere, even when he is unable to successfully overcome a challenge on the first try.
 Good writing involves the problem-solving skills of perseverance; looking at a story from a new perspective; finding an additional source or doing research; taking a rest to refresh the mind and body; or asking for help from a teacher, parent, or the Lord.

-STUDENT EXPECTATIONS: CLASS PARTICIPATION AND
+STUDENT EXPECTATIONS: CLASS PARTICIPATION AND HOMEWORK

-HOMEWORK

-Students will follow the sequence of study contained in Well-Ordered Language Year 4 Books 3 and 4.
-The ultimate goal for the student will be to learn the art of writing through imitation.
+Students will follow the sequence of study contained in Well-Ordered Language Year 4 Books A and B. The ultimate goal for the student will be to learn the art of writing through imitation.
 To achieve this goal, students will need to read fluently, listen carefully, examine models for imitation, and take progressive steps toward their goals.
 Therefore, student work and assessments will be completed in the text, using some online tools and assignments, through regular classroom participation, and through frequent writing assignments.
 During a live class session, the student is expected to do the following: